nickoe/nickoe.github.io/_posts/2011-12-23-auto-restore-firefox.md

-So the solution was to change the "browser.sessionstore.max_resumed_crashes" to a high number, preffearbly a number larger that the number of tabs you would have auto restored.
+So the solution was to change the "browser.sessionstore.max_resumed_crashes" to a high number, preferably a number larger that the number of tabs you would have auto restored.

 This could impose a problem if you have many tabs open, that could